-- 1.1.1 Homelessness is the most extreme form of housing need and has also been described as 'one of the most distressing and visible of social problems'.3 - 1.1.2 But clearly, homelessness is not just about housing there are huge disparities between the health of homeless people compared to the health of the general population.
-While frequently, homeless people display mental and physical health problems along side substance mis-use. - 1.1.3 Homelessness also damages people's capability through loss of skills, through a loss of focus on employment and through damage to their resilience and self-confidence. - 1.1.4 In preventing and alleviating homelessness therefore, we are helping individuals not only to sustain stable accommodation but to restore their health and self belief and be in a position to make a genuine contribution to society. - 1.1.5 Consequently, tackling homelessness not only benefits the well-being of the homeless person themselves but also benefits their families, friends and the community as a whole. - 1.1.6 Locally, a recent review of homelessness in Derby by the Community Commission described it as follows:
+- 1.1.1 Homelessness is the most extreme form of housing need, and has been described as 'one of the most distressing and visible of social problems'.3 - 1.1.2 But clearly, homelessness is not just about housing there are huge disparities between the health of homeless people compared to the health of the general population.
+While frequently, homeless people display mental and physical health problems co-current with substance mis-use. - 1.1.3 Homelessness also damages people's capability through loss of skills, through a loss of focus on employment and through damage to their resilience, self-esteem and self-confidence. - 1.1.4 In preventing and alleviating homelessness therefore, we are helping individuals not only to sustain stable accommodation but to restore their health and self belief and be in a position to make a genuine contribution to society. - 1.1.5 Consequently, tackling homelessness not only benefits the well-being of the homeless person themselves but also benefits their families, friends and the community as a whole. - 1.1.6 Locally, a recent review of homelessness in Derby by the Community Commission described it as follows:

 Homelessness is a 'wicked' issue.
-It ranges from the very visual street homeless to the hidden problems of overcrowded families and sofa surfing' 4
+It ranges from the very visual street homeless to the hidden problems of overcrowded families and sofa surfing'4

-1.1.7 The crucial need to tackle homelessness, both socially and politically, is further reinforced by legislation, which requires all local authorities to develop up-to-date homelessness strategies.
+1.1.7 The political and social imperative for tackling homelessness at local level is further reinforced by legislation, which requires all local authorities to develop up-to-date homelessness strategies.